Nuggets vs. Rockets Player Props Betting Odds

-You can find player prop bet odds for Nikola Jokic, Alperen Sengun and others on the Denver Nuggets and Houston Rockets heading into their matchup at 8:00 PM ET on Friday at Toyota Center.
+You can wager on player prop bet odds for Nikola Jokic, Alperen Sengun and other players on the Denver Nuggets and Houston Rockets before their matchup at 9:00 PM ET on Wednesday at Ball Arena.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!